medcomdk/dk-medcom-acknowledgement-testscripts/input/pagecontent/testscripts.md

 ### Receive Acknowledgement message
 When receiving an Acknowledgement, a GET operation is required for all tests.
-The use case codes starts with 'S', as they represent the sending system of a message other than an Acknowledgement, but is the receiving system of an Acknowledgement.
+The use case codes starts with 'S', as they represent the sending system of a MedCom FHIR message, but is the receiving system of an Acknowledgement.

 #### Use Cases